Illinois LETR History

 Across the United States, law enforcement officers carry the Special Olympics Torch on intrastate relays, running for a common cause that takes them through blizzards in Alaska, the daunting Florida Everglades, the endless farm land of Illinois, and the deserts of Arizona to bring the torch to the Opening Ceremonies of their state’s Summer Special Olympics Games.

-The dedication of more than 97,000 police chiefs, police officers, Secret Service and FBI agents, military police, sheriffs, state troopers, prison guards and other law enforcement personnel in 50 states, and 46 nations generate more than $56 million annually and raise huge amounts of awareness for Special Olympics athletes.
+The dedication of more than 97,000 police chiefs, police officers, Secret Service and FBI agents, military police, sheriffs, state troopers, prison guards and other law enforcement personnel in 51 US programs, and 23 nations generate more than $60 million annually and raise huge amounts of awareness for Special Olympics athletes.

 The numbers are impressive.
 And the Special Olympics Law Enforcement Torch Run continues to grow.